ckan/ckan/doc/authorization.rst

 An organization **admin** can:

 * View the organization's private datasets
-* Edit and delete the organization
-* Edit and delete the organization's datasets
 * Add new datasets to the organization
+* Edit or delete any of the organization's datasets
 * Make  datasets public or private.
-* Add users to the organization, and choose whether to make the new user an member, editor or admin
+* Add users to the organization, and choose whether to make the new user a member, editor or admin
 * Change the role of any user in the organization, including other admin users
 * Remove members, editors or other admins from the organization
+* Edit the organization itself (for example: change the organization's title, description or image)
+* Delete the organization

 An **editor** can:

 * View the organization's private datasets
+* Add new datasets to the organization
-* Add, edit and delete the organization's datasets
+* Edit or delete any of the organization's datasets

 A **member** can: